mohammed-3baid/Ngk.rdp/README.md

 All of those secrets are required for the script to work, if you forget to add one, then it will throw an error

-4) Trigger an build, by editing this README or uploading anything to your repository, don't modify the contents of the resources or scripts folders
+4) Trigger an build, by editing this README or uploading anything to your repository, don't modify the contents of the resources or scripts folders.
+Bbb

 5) Go to the Actions tab of your repository, go to your build process and wait until the pre-last step, that it will hang forever while setting ngrok's tunnel